Getting to Brazil is easy today with lots of connections from many different countries. However, crossing the Atlantic is still no small feet

 Chemists are often open late or all night, as well as some supermarkets.
 You can therefore ask the hotel staff to order medicines and bring them to your room without it costing too much.

 In the case of an accident, it’s absolutely essential that all travelers have a good insurance covering repatriation and medical costs (we suggest US$ 50 000 minimum for medical costs).
 Indeed, in Brazil only the private hospitals are capable of providing quality care and the bill can increase very quickly.
-In addition first aid, and initial examinations often take place before the foreign insurance can kick in, so it is imperative that the patient, or the person accompanying him, is able to advance enough funds with a credit card to cover it.
-Failing that, the hospital will not take the person in charge.
+In addition first aid, and initial examinations often take place before the foreign insurance can kick in, so it is imperative that the patient, or the person accompanying them, are able to advance enough funds with a credit card to cover it. without this, the hospital will not take the person in charge.
 Brazil Selection disclaims all liability in this case and has no authority to advance these funds or provide medical services.

-We hear a lot about safety in Brazil, but it’s only the big towns and their outskirts that are a concern.
+We hear a lot about safety in Brazil, but it’s only the big cities and their outskirts that are of concern.
 If you respect the basic rules and use your common sense, you need not worry : Leave your jewelry at home, leave your valuables in the hotel safe (passport and money), avoid taking photos with a visibly expensive camera when not accompanied by a guide.

 Brazil is a vast country therefore temperatures vary accordingly.
 During the European winter its fine, Brazil has warm weather from North to South, apart from isolated storms in the south so a water-proof jacket could be useful, otherwise nothing special is needed.

-If you are not visiting southern Brazil at this season, the best clothes are light cotton shorts, Bermudas, T-shirts or shirts.
-Don’t forget a hat or cap and sun glasses.
+If you are not visiting southern Brazil during this season, the best clothes are light cotton shorts, Bermudas, T-shirts or shirts.
+Don’t forget a hat or cap and sunglasses.
 Long sleeves and trousers are better in the evenings.
 A cardigan in your hand luggage could be good for evenings on the beach or on a flight (Air conditioning in the airplanes can be cold especially in the central cabin area).

 As far as specialties are concerned, it’s impossible to talk about Brazil without mentioning the delicious feijoada, the Brazilian national dish that is a bit like a cassoulet, to be savored with rice and orange wedges like the locals.
 Not to be confused with quentinha (kentinia), a popular dish made from rice, dried beans and meat to take away and is very cheap.